Melasma Treatment: Effective Solutions for Brighter Skin

 The gentle, non-invasive nature of the treatment allows for gradual improvements in skin radiance and luminosity.
 Alongside treating melasma, it also enhances overall brightness, reduces minor redness, and improves uneven tone, making it a comprehensive approach to improving skin appearance.

-Pico Laser
+Picosecond Laser

-The Pico laser uses ultra-short bursts of energy to shatter pigment particles into tiny fragments, which the body can naturally clear away.
+The picosecond laser uses ultra-short bursts of energy to shatter pigment particles into tiny fragments, which the body can naturally clear away.
 Its rapid pulse technology minimises heat damage to surrounding tissues, reducing the risk of post-inflammatory pigmentation.

 This treatment is especially effective for melasma and also enhances skin texture and tone, promoting a refreshed, even complexion.
 Pico laser technology minimises thermal damage, making it effective for individuals with darker skin tones who may be prone to pigmentation issues.

-RF Microneedling
+Radiofrequency Microneedling

-RF microneedling combines microneedling and radiofrequency energy to improve melasma-related pigmentation and strengthen the skin.
+Radiofrequency microneedling combines microneedling and radiofrequency energy to improve melasma-related pigmentation and strengthen the skin.
 By targeting abnormal blood vessels and stimulating collagen production, it reduces the appearance of dark patches and refines skin texture.

 EXPLORE OUR TREATMENTS